Curriculum Vitae

 | 2015 – 2020 | Doctor of Philosophy University of Technology Sydney Thesis: Control of Manipulators on Moving Platforms Under Disturbance Mobile robots, such as underwater vehicles, drones, and rovers, are now being combined with manipulators to perform a variety of work in the field.
 But current state of the art in control assumes that disturbances from the environment are minimal.
 However, the effects of wind, waves, and rough terrain may make it difficult for the vehicle to a steady base for the manipulator.
 Or, in some cases, the vehicle may lack the control authority to negate disturbances in all directions.
 In this thesis, predictions of the base motion are used to formulate control strategies that enable a manipulator to proactively counter, and even make use of, these disturbances. |

 | 2010 – 2015 | B.E.
-Mechanical & Mechatronic Engineering (1st Class Honors) University of Technology Sydney • Graduated with 1st Class Honors; ranked in the top 15% of all UTS students in 2012. • Received a Diploma in Engineering Practice, recognised by Engineers Australia, as part of applied learning and professional development. • Electives: – Control of Mechatronics Systems – Advanced Robotics – Design Optimisation for Manufacturing – Biomedical Instrumentation • Honors thesis: “A Systems Thinking Approach to Pantograph Collector Strip Wear” Examined interrelated causal factors contributing to collector strip wear on rollingstock; applied regression modeling and hypothesis testing to identify key root causes (material properties and contact forces) for improved longevity |
+Mechanical & Mechatronic Engineering (1st Class Honors) University of Technology Sydney • Ranked in the top 15% of all UTS students in 2012. • Electives: – Control of Mechatronics Systems – Advanced Robotics – Design Optimisation for Manufacturing – Biomedical Instrumentation • Honors thesis: “A Systems Thinking Approach to Pantograph Collector Strip Wear” Examined interrelated causal factors contributing to collector strip wear on rollingstock; applied regression modeling and hypothesis testing to identify key root causes to improve longevity. |

-| 2007 – 2009 | Certificate IV in Mechanical Trades (MEM40105) South Western Sydney Institute of TAFE Key competencies: • Complex milling and turning, including gear cutting, thread cutting, and eccentric turning. • Advanced fitting techniques, including pipe bending, mechanical seals, shrink/expansion fitting, non-destructive bearing removal, and wheel balancing. • Machine installation, alignment, and floor planning, using precision measurement tools for accurate setup and balancing. • Drafting and 2D CAD modeling for component and assembly design. • Fault diagnosis and repair of mechanical systems. • Welding and metal fabrication for assembly tasks. |
+| 2007 – 2009 | Certificate IV in Mechanical Trades (MEM40105) South Western Sydney Institute of TAFE Key competencies: • Complex milling and turning (gear cutting, thread cutting, eccentric turning). • Advanced fitting techniques (pipe bending, mechanical seals, shrink/expansion fitting, non-destructive bearing removal, wheel balancing). • Machine installation, alignment, and floor planning. • Fault diagnosis and repair of mechanical systems. • MIG welding. |

-| 2000 – 2005 | High School Certificate St Mary’s Cathedral College, Sydney • 3 Unit Advanced English • 3 Unit Advanced Mathematics • 2 Unit Information Technology • 2 Unit Studies of Religion • Received a certificate for perfect attendance in Year 11 (2004) and Year 12 (2005). • Member of the competitive swimming team; represented school at multiple state-level swimming competitions. |
+| 2000 – 2005 | High School Certificate St Mary’s Cathedral College, Sydney • Received a certificate for perfect attendance in Grade 11 (2004) and Grade 12 (2005). • Member of the competitive swimming team; represented school at multiple state-level competitions. • Electives included: − 3 Unit Advanced English − 3 Unit Advanced Mathematics − 2 Unit Information Technology − 2 Unit Studies of Religion |

 Other Qualifications